nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 * Genetic map file (cM), i.e. HapMap [GRCh37](https://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/) or [GRCh38](https://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/), provided in the hapMap directory in this repo
 * Model parameters, retrieved from running the FLARE tool on the above files

+**IMPORTANT:** Ensure that the reference and admixed VCF files contain the same variant positions, otherwise HaploHMM will crash.
+If that isn't the case, you can run `bcftools isec` beforehand to ensure that the same locations are present in both files.

 ### Expected Output

 Running our tool will return two dataframes: